-Learn how to broil hamburgers for a juicy, delicious burger.
-Cooking hamburgers in the oven is an easy and quick way to make them any time of year, without a grill.
+Learn how to cook burgers in the oven for a juicy, delicious burger.
+When you broil hamburgers in the oven you get an easy and quick way to make them any time of year, without a grill.
 Add cheese, your favorite toppings, and enjoy!

 Skip the grill and follow this recipe to learn how to broil hamburgers to perfection!

 Burgers are a favorite All-American recipe that I just can’t live without during the summer.
 Nothing beats a fresh and hot homemade hamburger.
 Yum!

 Sometimes grilling just isn’t an option, but you can broil hamburgers in the oven instead.
 It’s an easy method for cooking hamburgers, it’s quick, and they come out nice and juicy.
 Melt a slice of cheese onto the patties if you prefer cheeseburgers, then layer them up on toasted, buttered buns (my favorite way to do it), and add your favorite toppings (onions, lettuce, tomato, mustard, ketchup).